sunhaotong0605/SPP_FMRESAC/README.md

 Note: Each prediction involves randomly selecting partial segments from a sample, may result in inconsistent outputs across multiple runs due to differences in the selected segments sets.

 #### Train the model on your own dataset.
 ```bash
 python train.py model_name=xxx input_path=xxx output_path=xxx [pretrained_model_path=xxx] label_csv_path=xxx
 ```
-`model_name`: A selected foundation model for generating representations, and the candidates only can be "NT_50M" or "EVO_7B".

-`input_path`: A path of FASTA files, where each FASTA file is a train sample.

-`output_path`: A path for outputting files.

-`pretrained_model_path`: A path for pretrained foundation model weights.
-When the value is empty, the weights are read from model_weights/NT_50M/ or model_weights/EVO_7B/ folder by default.

 `label_csv_path`: A CSV file containing labels for training samples in the following format:
 ```csv
 sample_name,label